Beach Road in Colombo Sri Lanka

 Sugar Bistro – You can’t really go wrong with Sugar (they also have a restaurant in Galle Fort).
 Their food is consistent and the portions are extremely generous.
 Go with the pumpkin soup with garlic chips, and please do not skip the lamb spring rolls.
 You won’t regret it!

-Vistas Skybar – Located on the rooftop of the new Movenpick hotel, the Vistas rooftop bar is a great place to go for a sunset cocktail (or two).
+Vistas Skybar – Located on the rooftop of the Movenpick hotel, the Vistas rooftop bar is a great place to go for a sunset cocktail (or two).

 On14 – This rooftop bar and pool in Radisson Colombo offers sweeping views of the Indian Ocean and a pretty sweet happy hour deal.